Basilif/Basilif/README.md

 - 👋 Hi, I’m @Basilif
 - 👀 I’m interested in learning more about coding
 - 🌱 I’m currently learning java,c++ and html
-- 💞️ I’m looking to collaborate in teams for free
+- 💞️ I’m looking to collaborate in teams
-- 📫 Reach me via email to: franciscogutb@gmail.com
+- 📫 Reach me via email to: francisco_frana@hotmail.com

 <!---
 Basilif/Basilif is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.